CloudReactor/cloudreactor-procwrapper/README.md

       --task-uuid TASK_UUID
                             UUID of Task (either the Task Name or the Task UUID must be specified) -a, --auto-create-task
-                            Create the Task even if not known by the API server --auto-create-task-run-environment-name AUTO_CREATE_TASK_RUN_ENVIRONMENT_NAME
+                            Create the Task even if not known by the Task Management server --auto-create-task-run-environment-name AUTO_CREATE_TASK_RUN_ENVIRONMENT_NAME
                             Name of the Run Environment to use if auto-creating the Task (either the name or UUID of the Run Environment must be specified if auto-creating the Task).
 Defaults to the deployment name if the Run
                             Environment UUID is not specified.